yhannc/carsforsale/Readme.md

 	Applied to a `input` tag that can be retrieved by client-side `autocomplete` javascript.
+- **models**

+	Applied to a `div` tag.
+The list of models in this representation.
+	This list may contain only one model.
 - **modelids**

 	Applied to a `input` tag that can be retrieved by client-side